New Era Opportunity: Solar Energy

-Renewable energy is a trend set to supercharge during the American Reset.
+Renewable energy is a trend set to supercharge during the new era.

 While we’ve been using the same old fossil fuels for over a century, soon we’ll see a dramatic shift to renewable energy — specifically, solar power.

 The renewable energy market is set to grow exponentially.
 But within it, solar is expected to grow even faster.

 Currently, it only accounts for 15% of renewable energy generation in the U.S. But its share is expected to grow to 46% of renewable energy by 2050.